 Absolut Vodka was first launched in New York in 1979.
 It soon became the talk of the town, in the US and eventually of the world.
 But the recipe behind the clean and natural taste of Absolut is actually older than 30 years.
 So is the 18th century medicine bottle found in an antique store in Stockholm, Sweden that gave inspiration to the iconic Absolut Vodka bottle.

-Absolut Vodka is made exclusively from natural ingredients, and unlike other vodkas, it doesn’t contain any added sugar.
-In fact Absolut is as pure as vodka can be.
-Still, that purity has a certain taste: Rich, full-bodied and complex, yet smooth and mellow with a distinct character of grain, followed by a hint of dried fruit.
+Absolut Vodka is a Swedish vodka made exclusively from natural ingredients, and unlike some other vodkas, it doesn’t contain any added sugar.
+In fact Absolut is as clean as vodka can be.
+Still, it has a certain taste: Rich, full-bodied and complex, yet smooth and mellow with a distinct character of grain, followed by a hint of dried fruit.

 The main ingredients in Absolut Vodka are water and winter wheat.
 The water comes from a deep well in Åhus where it’s protected from impurities.
 Winter wheat differs from other crops: it’s sown in fall, and harvested the next one.
 Days in between it grows under the Swedish snow developing its hard grain.
 Also, the use of fertilizers is minimized.

 Being so refined, why drink Absolut Vodka any other way than it is?
 In fact, there’s a good reason why: the more refined the vodka is, the better it blends with other aromas meaning Absolut Vodka enhances the taste of your favourite cocktail.

 Every two weeks we’ll teach you how to mix a new drink and share the occasional bartending secret to help you improve your skills on the way.
 Sign up now!

 Keep an eye on your inbox for updates from Absolut Canada.

 |Typical values||Per 10g alcohol||Per serving*|